Camp Fire (2018): Remainder of the day

 By 10:45 a.m., the fire had burned approximately 20000 acre.
 At some point that day, emergency shelters were established.
 Wind speeds approached 50 mph, allowing the fire to grow rapidly.
 Most residents of Concow and many residents of Paradise were unable to evacuate before the fire arrived.
 Due to the speed of the fire, firefighters for the most part never attempted to prevent the flames from entering Concow or Paradise, and instead sought to help people get out alive.
 According to Chief Scott McLean of Cal Fire, "Pretty much the community of Paradise is destroyed, it's that kind of devastation.
 The wind that was predicted came and just wiped it out."

 The first hours saw a cascade of failures in the emergency alert system, rooted in its patchwork, opt-in nature, and compounded by a loss of 17 cell towers.
-Thousands of calls to 9-1-1 inundated two emergency dispatchers on duty.
+Only two dispatchers were on duty to field thousands of calls to 911.
 Emergency alerts suffered human error as city officials failed to include four at-risk areas of the city in evacuation orders and technical error as emergency alerts failed to reach 94 percent of residents in some areas and even in areas with the highest success still failed to reach 25 percent of those residents signed up.

 At about 1:00 p.m., the wind slackened enough to allow fixed-wing air tankers to operate effectively.
 Nine air tankers operated for the next four-and-a-half hours: five S-2s, a DC-10, and three other large air tankers.
 They collectively dropped more than 69,000 USgal of fire retardant on November 8 alone.
 Fixed-wing air tankers ceased flying at 5:30 p.m.
-By 6:00 p.m., the fire had burned not quite 55000 acre.
+By 6:00 p.m., the fire had spread about 17 miles and burned nearly 55000 acre.

 November 9–25

 The day after the fire started, PG&E employees noted the Big Bend's line equipment on the ground.

-On November 10, an estimate placed the number of structures destroyed at 6,713, which surpassed the Tubbs Fire as the most destructive wildfire in California history, but that has since been updated to 18,793.
+On November 10, an estimate placed the number of structures destroyed at 6,713, which surpassed the Tubbs Fire as the most destructive wildfire in California history.
 By November 15, 5,596 firefighters, 622 engines, 75 water tenders, 101 handcrews, 103 bulldozers, and 24 helicopters from all over the Western United States were deployed to fight the fire.